Free Things to Do that the Whole Family Will Enjoy!

 Check out the Industrial Heritage of Columbus at the Heritage Park.
-Also be sure to take a walk along the 11th street to visit the Historic homes.
+Also, be sure to take a walk along 11th street to visit the historic homes.

-Check out the Young Eagles Program (Free airplane rides for kids ages 8-17) and Flightaways Tours (Tour of the Airport and ARFF Fire Station) at the Columbus Regional Airport.
+Check out the Young Eagles Program (Free airplane rides for kids ages 8-17) and Flightways Tours (Tour of the Airport and ARFF Fire Station) at the Columbus Regional Airport.
 Offered the last Saturday of every month, weather permitting.
 Pre-registration required.

 The RiverCenter for Performing Arts hosts many free and cheap performances by Columbus Youth Orchestra and Schwob Music Center and other performers.
 Check the calendar for these events.

-Oxbow Meadows Environmental Learning Center – It has wildlife exhibits featuring snakes, fish, alligators, turtles and tortoises among other animals.
+Oxbow Meadows Environmental Learning Center – It has wildlife exhibits featuring snakes, fish, alligators, turtles, and tortoises among other animals.
 Do not forget to register for the Treetop Canopy trail in advance for the older kids.
+Admission is $5.